 How They Work

-The first is the deductible you choose.
+The discount you receive for a small deductible depends on the size of the deductible you choose.
 A $2,500 deductible will provide you a larger credit than a $500 deductible.

 Nonpayment of Deductible